Air quality monitoring

 We have a statutory duty under the Environment Act 1995 to review and assess the air quality within our Borough.
 We do this by comparing measured or predicted air pollution levels against the UK National Air Quality Standards.
 Where pollutant concentrations are higher, an Air Quality Management Area (AQMA) is declared and an Air Quality Action Plan is produced, setting out actions to bring pollutant levels below the target level.

-There are currently four AQMAs in Eastleigh Borough:
+There are currently two AQMAs in Eastleigh Borough:

 Monitoring Data